zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Local disks.md

 Because a local disk is attached to a single physical server, the data reliability depends on the reliability of the physical server, which may cause single points of failure.
 We recommend that you implement data redundancy at the application layer to guarantee data availability.

 **Warning:** Using a local disk for data storage comes with the risk of losing your data in some cases, such as when the host machine is down.
 Therefore, never store any business data that requires long-term persistence on a local disk.
-If no data reliability architecture is available for your application, we strongly recommend that you build your ECS with [Elastic block storage](intl.en-US/Product Introduction/Block storage/Elastic block storage.md#) elastic block storage.
+If no data reliability architecture is available for your application, we strongly recommend that you build your ECS with [elastic block storage](intl.en-US/Product Introduction/Block storage/Elastic block storage.md#).

-This document mainly describes the information about the local disks that are currently for sale along with the instances that support local disks.
-This document mainly describes the information about the local disks that are currently for sale along with the instances that support local disks.

 ## Categories {#section_hdp_m2w_ydb .section}